keltia/fetiche-rs/README.md

 ## Usage

 For the moment, there is only one binary called `acutectl` (with `.exe` on Windows).
 It can be used to fetch data into their native format (csv, json) or import said data into a database.
+It can import both drone and ADS-B data depending on the source's declared type in `sources.hcl`.

 <details>
 <summary>acutectl</summary>